VISHNU-KUMAR7/GitHub_Tracker/secrets.md

 So, comparmise the configmap.

-Secrets should have least privilege like AWS's IAM
+Secrets should have the least privilege like AWS's IAM using RBAC.